MicrosoftDocs/learn/learn-pr/azure/create-cosmos-db-for-scale/includes/3-what-is-a-request-unit.md

 ## Request unit basics

-A single request unit, 1 RU, is equal to the approximate cost of performing a single GET request on a 1KB document, using a document's ID.
-Performing a GET by using a document's ID is a very efficient means for retrieving a document, and thus the cost is very small.
+A single request unit, 1 RU, is equal to the approximate cost of performing a single GET request on a 1-KB document, using a document's ID.
+Performing a GET by using a document's ID is an efficient means for retrieving a document, and thus the cost is small.
 Creating, replacing, or deleting the same item requires additional processing by the service, and therefore requires more request units.

 The number of request units used for an operation changes depending on the document size, the number of properties in the document, the operation being performed, and some additional complex concepts such as consistency and indexing policy.